Hardening NixOS

 start up even if they're not explicitly allowed.
 However, newly plugged in

-evaluate the rule set for every present device), "block"
+evaluate the rule set for every present device), "block", "reject", "keep"

 the example.